Why Latency Matters: How an Audio Interface can Help

 The purpose of buffers is to help ease the burden on a computer’s processor—the higher the buffer, the lower the burden on the processor, and vice-versa.

-This is because buffers store data before passing it to the processor, so the more that’s held by the buffer, the more time the processor has to get through its workload.
+This is because buffers store data before passing it to the processor, so the more data that’s held by the buffer, the more time the processor has to get through its workload.

 You can set the buffer size in DAW software packages, typically having a choice between 32, 64, 128, 256, or even 1,024 samples.